intel-lab-lkp/linux/Documentation/process/backporting.rst

 ============================

-Sometimes the patch you are backporting already exists as a git commit, in which case you just cherry-pick it directly using ``git cherry-pick``.
+Sometimes the patch you are backporting already exists as a git commit, in that case you just cherry-pick it directly using ``git cherry-pick``.
 However, if the patch comes from an email, as it often does for the Linux kernel, you will need to apply it to a tree using ``git am``.

-If you've ever used ``git am``, you probably already know that it is quite picky about the patch applying perfectly to your source tree.
-In fact, you've probably had nightmares about ``.rej`` files and trying to edit the patch to make it apply.
+If you have ever used ``git am``, you probably already know that it is quite picky about the patch applying perfectly to your source tree.
+In fact, you have probably had nightmares about ``.rej`` files and trying to edit the patch to make it apply.

 It is strongly recommended to instead find an appropriate base version